 2. Focus on a keyword or two

 List all the possible words and keywords related to your subject.
-Now, create multiple combinations to come up with blog name ideas that reflect what you write about.
+Now, create multiple combinations to come up with some great personal and creative blog names ideas that reflect what you write about.

 3. Use your name

 This is my favorite, name your blog after your name.
 This naming idea is my first recommended preference and I find it the best.
 Easy to brand, easy to remember, and feels good too.
-When nothing works, use your name.
+Additionally, these make up for not only the most common but also easily available blog names.
+So, when nothing works, use your name.

 4. Use a dictionary